-At common law, unless expressly stated in the document, a general power of attorney will cease to have any effect if the donor becomes mentally incapable.
+At common law, unless expressly stated in the document, a general power of attorney will cease to have any effect if the adult becomes mentally incapable.
 This is why an enduring power of attorney is more effective for estate planning purposes.

 SPECIFIC POWERS OF ATTORNEY

 Specific powers of attorney (which are sometimes called limited powers of attorney) specify limitations in the document on the general powers given in a general power of attorney.